unicef-drp/Ahead-of-the-Storm-DATAPIPELINE/snowflake/README.md

 - In SPCS mode, ensure `SPCS_RUN=true` is set
 - The OAuth token is automatically provided by SPCS at `/snowflake/session/token`
+- Verify the token file exists: check that `/snowflake/session/token` is accessible
+- If using SPCS internal network, ensure `SNOWFLAKE_HOST` and `SNOWFLAKE_PORT` are set (if required by the SPCS setup)
 - For local testing, use `SNOWFLAKE_USER` and `SNOWFLAKE_PASSWORD`
+- If experiencing SSL/certificate errors, try setting `SNOWFLAKE_INSECURE_MODE=true` (use with caution)

 ### Missing Data